What is OpenUSD (USD)?

 Start ProjectWhat is OpenUSD (USD)?

-OpenUSD (Universal Scene Description) provides a data model + APIs for the modular construction of large 3D projects: Base scenes, layers/overrides, variant sets (e.g. colors/LODs) and references/payloads are combined into a consistent stage.
-This means that assets can be reused across tools, teams can work on the same project in parallel and a USD source can be used to export to web/AR formats (e.g. glTF, USDZ).
+OpenUSD (Universal Scene Description) provides a data model and APIs for building large 3D projects in a modular way: base scenes, layers/overrides, variant sets (e.g., colors/LODs), and references/payloads are assembled into a consistent stage.
+This allows assets to be reused across tools, enables teams to work in parallel on the same project, and facilitates targeted export from a single USD source to web and AR formats (e.g., glTF, USDZ).

 OpenUSD - Definition & benefits for brands

-- One data model, many tools: USD decouples authoring from playout.
-Assets remain consistent between DCCs/render engines.
-(For the web/AR you also provide glTF or USDZ.)
+- One data model, many tools: USD decouples authoring from playback.
+Assets remain consistent across DCCs and render engines.
+(For the web and AR, you also provide glTF or USDZ.)

 - Variants instead of duplicates: Colors, fabrics, LODs, cameras as variant sets - perfect for product ranges & configurators.